crowdymous/crowdymous.github.io/_posts/2021-10-29-untraceable.md

 ## Private Information Retrieval

-A quick and easy solution for the server would be to just deliver each message to each user.
+A quick and easy solution for the server would be to just deliver *every* message to *every* user.
 In essence creating a *broadcast* protocol, in which everybody sees everything.
 Because the messages are end-to-end encrypted, arrive at pre-determined regular intervals, and are the same size (see previous points), the server would not know what's going on at all.
-Also because of the end-to-end encryption users would only be able to actually read the message which was written explicitly for them.
+Also because of the end-to-end encryption users would only be able to actually read the message which was written explicitly for them, so it would still be perfectly secure.

 This protocol would work, but would be extremely difficult to scale.
 If we assume a handheld device with somewhat limited connectivity, receiving *all* messages from all the users worldwide